 Project Background: Following on Hurricane Florence and Tropical Storm Michael, FEMA announced new rounds of HMGP funding.
-In addition to the Lorraine Street properties discussed above, two additional homeowners at 116 Carol Street and 100 James Street (properties included in previous HMGP applications for acquisitions that did not move forward) have responded, and were included in Letters of Interest submitted by the Town to the NCDPS.
-Staff submitted one Letter of Interest for an acquisition project for 116 Carol Street and a second Letter of Interest for elevation of the home at 100 James Street.
+In addition to the Lorraine Street properties discussed above, two additional homeowners at 116 Carol Street and 100 James Street (properties included in previous HMGP applications for acquisitions that did not move forward) have responded, and were included in Letters of Interest submitted by the Town to the NC Department of Public Safety (NCDPS).
+Staff submitted one Letter of Interest for an acquisition project for 116 Carol Street and a second Letter of Interest for elevation of the home at 100 James Street in early 2019.
+Staff received notification in the summer of 2019 that the NCDPS would accept applications.

-Status: Application in progress.
-Staff have submitted application materials.
+Status: Applications in Review.
 Application materials for the 116 Carol acquisition were submitted to the State in October under Hurricane Florence.
 Application materials for the 100 James Street elevation were submitted to the State in November under Tropical Storm Michael.
-Staff anticipate a response to the grant application in early 2020, and if approved, finalization of one or both grant agreements later in 2020.
+Staff anticipate a response to the applications in the spring of 2020, and if approved, follow up pursuit of entering into (a) grant agreement(s) for one or both projects.